Gluten-Free Casein-Free Lasagna

 But I want to encourage you, if you prefer the rich stuff, to give yourself time to readjust to the lower fat and lower sodium content of the lightened recipes.
 I promise, it will not take long before you don't like that rich stuff anymore.

-As far as the casein-free cheeses, we used three different types:
+As far as the casein-free cheeses, we used three distinct types:

 Follow Your Heart Mozzarella and Parmesan, and Part Skim Ricotta cheese.

-First of all, in case you didn’t already know this, ricotta cheese is made from the whey part of milk.
-This means it is entirely (or nearly entirely) casein-free.
-So, unless you have an actual allergy to casein, you should be able to use ricotta cheese in recipes.
+First, in case you didn't already know this, ricotta cheese is made from the whey part of milk.
+This means it is casein-free.
+However, if you have an allergy, it may not be safe.
+If you are worried about the casein in ricotta, you can try this vegan ricotta recipe.

-My personal opinion is that the mozzarella cheese in the casein-free, gluten-free lasagna is really good, the parmesan, not so much.
-So, I would probably use the mozzarella for the cheese topping next time.
-Although, it is true, that I’ve been enjoying the lasagna for several days in a row.
+The mozzarella cheese in the casein-free, gluten-free lasagna is good, the Parmesan, not so much.
+So, I would use the mozzarella for the cheese topping next time.
+Although, it is true, that I've been enjoying the lasagna for several days in a row.
 It is quite satisfying as a lunch item.

 We used light/white meat ground turkey instead of ground beef.
 I personally like the taste of ground turkey more than the taste of ground beef for most recipes.
 Meatloaf is an exception, for example.
 However, for chili, spaghetti sauce, enchilada casseroles, chili mac and lasagna, ground turkey is delicious.
 And it is way lower in fat and saturated fat.
 Not only that, but it is less expensive than ground beef.
 So, that's another benefit.